 There are also free courses available through UBC’s TBC on the Run portal.
 To access the courses, you must first create an account and enroll.
 Each hour (or portion thereof) for courses completed will be counted as 1 CCC (if a course takes 45 minutes to complete it will be counted as 1 CCC).
 Registrants must report these credits in the CSHBC Registrant Portal.

 San’yas Indigenous Cultural Safety training courses

 The San’yas Indigenous Cultural Safety Training Program is developed and offered by San’yas Indigenous Cultural Safety Training, Aboriginal Health Program, Provincial Health Services Authority (PHSA).

-As part of CSHBC’s commitment to making the health system more culturally safe for First Nations and Aboriginal People, the College’s Quality Assurance & Professional Practice (QAPP) Committee has approved the following San’yas course on an equivalent basis to CSHBC-authored courses:
+As part of CSHBC’s commitment to making the health system more culturally safe for First Nations and Aboriginal People, the College’s Quality Assurance & Professional Practice (QAPP) Committee has approved the following BC San’yas course on an equivalent basis to CSHBC-authored courses:

-For more information about the Core Health Training course, see the San’yas Anti-Racism Indigenous Cultural Safety Training website.
+For more information about the Core ICS Health training course, see the BC Core ICS Health page on the San’yas Anti-Racism Indigenous Cultural Safety Training website.

 RAUDs, RHIPs, and RSLPs can enroll directly via the San’yas Indigenous Cultural Safety Training website, on the registration page for the course.